 How much is insurance for a Carpenter?

 The cost of insurance depends on the coverage you buy for your business.
 General Liability insurance, an essential coverage for your business, usually costs $350 to $1,000 per year.
 If you add property and have a couple of employees the cost can raise to around $1500 to $2000, and Umbrella coverage above the base GL is around $1000 for your business.

 Without insurance, your carpentry business could face potential losses from income loss, liability claims, employees' injuries, illness or death, property damage, theft, loss or vandalism.
 Insurance can help mitigate the costs related to those risks.

-When your carpentry business is hired, a construction surety bond is usually required.
-It guarantees that you perform the promised contract.
+When your carpentry business is hired on a big job, a construction surety bond is often required.
+It guarantees that you will perform as promised within the contract.
 If you fail to meet your client's expectations, the surety company will pay the damages.
-A bid bond is also needed to protect the obligee in the event that the winning contractor is unable to take the job after securing the bid.
+A bid bond is also sometimes requested to protect the obligee in the event that the winning contractor is unable to take the job after securing the bid.
 This reimburses them from the difference between the principal's bid and the next lowest bidder.